Dictionary for the type II nongeometric flux compactifications: Exchanging the scalar potentials under -duality

-It is worth to recall that all the (axionic) flux orbits given in eqns. (\ref{eq:AxionicFluxOrbitsIIA})-(\ref{eq:IIA-fluxOrbits}) for type IIA, and those given in eqns. (\ref{eq:AxionicFluxOrbitsIIB})-(\ref{eq:IIB-fluxOrbits}) for type IIB case, involve fluxes and all the axions without having any dependence on the saxionic moduli.
-It is a tedious but straight forward computation to convince that under the $T$-duality transformations, the various axionic flux orbits are exchanged as presented in table \ref{tab_TdualAxionicFluxOrbits}.
+It is worth to recall that all the axionic flux polynomials given in eqns. (\ref{eq:AxionicFluxOrbitsIIA})-(\ref{eq:IIA-fluxOrbits}) for type IIA, and those given in eqns. (\ref{eq:AxionicFluxOrbitsIIB})-(\ref{eq:IIB-fluxOrbits}) for type IIB case, involve fluxes and all the axions without having any dependence on the saxionic moduli.
+It is a tedious but straight forward computation to convince that under the $T$-duality transformations, the various axionic flux polynomials are exchanged as presented in table \ref{tab_TdualAxionicFluxOrbits}.